What does cancer rehabilitation involve?

 Your typical day will depend on what your cancer rehabilitation team has decided is best for your recovery.
-We offer at least 3 hours of therapy daily, 5 or more days a week.
+We offer at least three hours of therapy daily, five or more days a week.
 It’s spaced over the entire day and includes targeted therapy to improve your strength and balance, thinking and communication skills and your ability to perform daily tasks and leisure activities.

 Who will be helping me on a daily basis?

-Your cancer rehabilitation team is led by a physiatrist (doctor who specializes in rehabilitation) and includes nurse practitioners, physician assistants, rehabilitation nurses, physical and occupational therapists, a speech-language pathologist, a social worker and psychologists.
+Your cancer rehabilitation team is led by a physiatrist (doctor who specializes in rehabilitation) and includes nurse practitioners, physician assistants, rehabilitation nurses, physical and occupational therapists, a speech-language pathologist, a care manager and psychologists.
 You also may work with others like a recreation specialist or registered dietitian.
 This core group of professionals closely monitors your progress to help you meet your goals.

 What side effects do you treat?